 3.2 Spring Declarative Transaction Management

 Instead of hard coding in your source code, you can handle the transaction with the help of settings.
 To manage transactions, you only need to utilize annotations or XML-based settings.
 This also allows the transaction management and business code to be separated.
-Some of the steps associated with the declarative transaction are,1.
-If the method has been included in the transactional configuration, then the created advice will begin the transaction before calling the method
+Some of the steps associated with the declarative transaction are,

 2. Target method will be executed in a try/catch block.